3 Days in Hoi An – The Perfect Itinerary

-Hoi An is an ancient coastal town—it is a picturesque wonderland of lanterns, local food, and colourfully decorated buildings filled with fantastic shopping opportunities.
-It’s a beautiful place that many people know they will end up stopping in a while in Vietnam—sometimes without fully understanding how best to fill their time here.
-Various ideas and hearsay of what should be done while in town are often thrown around, but we believe that adequately structuring your time to get the most out of your stay in Hoi An is the best way.
+So you have 3 days in the ancient coastal town of Hoi An—it is a picturesque wonderland of lanterns, local food, and colourfully decorated buildings filled with fantastic shopping opportunities.
+It’s a beautiful place that many people know they will end up stopping in a while in Vietnam.
+However sometimes, without fully understanding how best to fill their time here.
+Various ideas and hearsay of what should be done while in town are often thrown around.
+But we believe that adequately structuring your time to get the most out of your stay in Hoi An is the best way.

 There will be points where you have the chance to customise our suggested itinerary according to your travel tastes and budget.
-No matter what you decide, you won’t be disappointed with your time in Hoi An.
-Put your trip in our hands, and let Hidden show you the best way to tackle this ancient city with our 3-day itinerary in Hoi An guide. *Header image by Sean Webb.
+But no matter what you decide, you won’t be disappointed with your time in Hoi An.
+Firstly – put your trip in our hands, and let Hidden show you the best way to tackle this ancient city with our 3 day itinerary in Hoi An guide. *Header image by Sean Webb.

-It’s your first day in Hoi An, and you’ll be staying in and around the Old Town.
+It’s your first day of your 3 days in Hoi An, and you’ll be staying in and around the Old Town.
 The town centre is jam-packed with loads of exciting things to see, do and, most importantly, eat.
 Be sure to have your camera batteries charged and stomachs ready!

 Wake Up Early and Explore the Old Town (6:30 a.m.)

 Rise and shine!
 Today is the first day of your 3 days in Hoi An and it’s a bit of an early start, but don’t worry it’ll be worth it.
 The absolute best time to explore Hoi An’s UNESCO Old Town is in the wee hours of the morning when the rest of the tourists are still sleeping.
 It’s a rare time when the lantern-lined streets are empty (even the Japanese Bridge!), and the atmosphere is peaceful.